cell303/flurx/README.md

 > Flux using RxJS, advocating but not strictly enforcing immutable data structures.

+If you are also using ImmutableJS, see [`flurx-immutable`](https://github.com/cell303/flurx-immutable).

 ## Description

 It's a very thin wrapper around `Rx.Subject` for Actions and `Rx.BehaviorSubject` for Stores,